CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

 |img010|

-If we let the simulation run for a while, however, we will see that while the distance between cells is maintained the cells do not form "elongated cell"
+If we let the simulation run for a while, however, we will see that while the distance between cells is maintained, the cells do not become elongated.

 |img011|